supernnova/SuperNNova/docs/data/index.rst

 - The splits are different for the salt/photometry datasets
 - The splits are different depending on the classification target
 - We downsample the dataset so that for a given classification task, all classes have the same cardinality
 - The supernova/light-curve types supported can be changed using ``--sntypes``.
-Default contians 7 classes.
+Default contains 7 classes.
+If a class is not given as input in ``--sntypes``, it will be assigned to the last available tag.
+If a 'Ia' exists in  provided ``--sntypes``, this will be taken as tag 0 in data splits, else the first class will be used.

 Preprocessing
 ~~~~~~~~~~~~~~